BrunoCosta04/BrunoCosta04/README.md

 ### Hi there👋 I'm Bruno, here you can find a little more about my journey on programing!!
-You can contact me on [![Instagram](https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white)](https://www.instagram.com/_brunogcosta/)
+You can contact me on: \n [![Instagram](https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white)](https://www.instagram.com/_brunogcosta/)